 - 1. A party wishing to join an additional party to the arbitration shall submit to the Administrator a Notice of Arbitration against the additional party.
-No additional party may be joined after the appointment of any arbitrator, unless (a) all parties, including the additional party, otherwise agree, or (b) the arbitral tribunal once constituted determines that the joinder of an additional party is appropriate, and the additional party consents to such joinder.
+No additional party may be joined after the appointment of any arbitrator, unless (a) all parties, including the additional party, otherwise agree, or (b) the arbitrator once appointed determines that the joinder of an additional party is appropriate, and the additional party consents to such joinder.
 The party wishing to join the additional party shall, at that same time, send the Notice of Arbitration to the additional party and all other parties.
 The date on which such Notice of Arbitration is received by the Administrator shall be deemed to be the date of the commencement of arbitration against the additional party.
 Any joinder shall be subject to the provisions of Articles 13 and 21. - 2.
 The request for joinder shall contain the same information required of a Notice of Arbitration under Article 2(3) and shall be accompanied by the appropriate filing fee. - 3.
-The additional party shall submit an Answer in accordance with the provisions of Article 3 - 4.
-The additional party may make claims, counterclaims, or assert setoffs against any other party in accordance with the provisions of Article 3.
+The additional party shall submit an Answer in accordance with the provisions of Article 3